asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 This page will show you how to create a simple one-node cluster with a single virtual actor.

-todo: dependency injection

 ## Requirements

+Create a .NET ASP.NET Core Web Application named `ProtoClusterTutorial`.
+For simplicity, this tutorial will use a Minimal API, however porting it to a classical ASP.NET Core Web App should be straightforward.

 You'll need the following NuGet packages:
 * `Proto.Actor`
 * `Proto.Remote`
 * `Proto.Remote.GrpcCore`
 * `Proto.Cluster`
-* `Proto.Cluster.CodeGen` - this is a recommended way of creating Virtual Actors; more on that below.
+* `Proto.Cluster.CodeGen`
 * `Proto.Cluster.TestProvider`
+* `Grpc.Tools` - for compiling Protobuf messages

 ## Creating a virtual actor